Trees for Coastal Ecosystems

 At our planting site, we take great care in selecting the types of trees to ensure that they align with the needs of the ecosystem and the local beneficiaries.

 The stilt root extract of Red mangrove is popularly used as a mosquito repellent.
 The wood is also commonly used as pulp to make blotting and corrugating paper.
-Both the Asiatic mangrove and Grey mangrove are used for timber, its leaves as fodder and the barks for tannin.
+The Asiatic mangrove are used for timber, its leaves as fodder and the barks for tannin.
 The seedlings of the Asiatic mangrove are edible and have been used traditionally for medicinal purposes.

 Making a Difference - The Impact of Your Support